hologramkrypt/saturni/assets/.wallpapers/README.md

 ### swaybg

-> You can run swaybg when hyprland starts, like in *~/.config/hypr/configs/autoruns.conf*
+> You can run swaybg when hyprland starts for a static wallpaper, like in *~/.config/hypr/configs/autoruns.conf*

 ```
 swaybg --image {$image}